 The fact that we can only experience directly our own pains and pleasures has led many people to discount, belittle, or ignore the pains and pleasures of others, whether these others are human beings or other living creatures.
 In particular, this widespread tendency is illustrated by children.
-As children grow older, they come to realize that other people’s concerns, pains, and pleasures also matter, but most people stop short of attributing equal importance to them as they do to their own, since they do not directly experience other people’s pains and pleasures in the immediate, sensorial way that they do their own.
+As children grow older, they come to realize that other people’s concerns, pains, and pleasures also matter, but except in the case of those persons whom they care about, most people stop short of attributing equal importance to them as they do to their own, since they do not directly experience other people’s pains and pleasures in the immediate, sensorial way that they do their own.
 The truly wise or enlightened person recognizes that other people’s and other organisms’ pains and pleasures matter and are just as important as one’s own, and to place one’s own before those of others at all times is selfish and wrong.
-However, this is not to say that one should place others’ pains and pleasures before one’s own, as Jesus and other self-abnegating individuals have done and encouraged others to do.
+However, this is not to say that one should place others’ pains and pleasures above or before one’s own, as Jesus and other self-abnegating individuals have done and encouraged others to do.
 One’s own concerns, pains, and pleasures certainly do matter, but they should not matter to the exclusion of those of others.

 Finding the balance between these two concerns – concern for oneself and concern for others – has been the question that has bedevilled all the many thinkers and philosophers of society.
 It is also a constant concern for most of us, as we try to balance our own concerns, pains, and pleasures with those of the people we know, interact with, and care about, whether at work, at home, with friends, or the many other people we encounter more or less regularly in our lives.
 When we are not able to balance these concerns, or we are not aware of other people’s concerns, then they lead to disputes, arguments, misunderstandings, resentments, lawsuits, and, on occasion, violence, injury, and death.